Britain's FTSE bounces after solid updates from AB Foods, Barratt

 “The drop yesterday allowed investors to buy back into the sector and Barratt.
 The market continues to see the housing sector in the sweet spot of a growth area that will continue to flourish.”

-Other housebuilders also rebounded, with Taylor Wimpey and Persimmon up 4.9 percent and 4.2 percent respectively.
+Other housebuilders also rebounded, with Persimmon and Taylor Wimpey both up 4.9 percent.

 Fund managers were also among top gainers, with the sector led higher by Man Group.
-The world’s largest listed hedge fund company broke a five-day losing streak to surge 5.9 percent, with traders citing positive broker comment, slightly improved performance and a recovery in commodity prices.
+The world’s largest listed hedge fund company broke a five-day losing streak to surge about 10 percent, with traders citing positive broker comment, slightly improved performance and a recovery in commodity prices.

 Miners also benefitted from a commodity price rally, with the sector buoyed by a respite in China’s stock market sell-off after measures were announced to support the stability of capital markets in the world’s biggest metals consumer.
-(Editing by Andrew Roche)
+(Editing by Louise Ireland)